nuriel77/iri-lb-haproxy/README.md

 HAPRoxy load balancer for IRI nodes able to support highly available setups using Consul as a configuration backend.

+This is a Proof-of-Concept.
+Most of the work done here has already been added to the IRI playbook dockerized version: https://github.com/nuriel77/iri-playbook/tree/feat/docker

 ## Table of contents

   * [Requirements](#requirements)